Dataquark/Flask-Blog/Workflow.md

 47. Inside _user.html_ change the header
     47.1 Wrap the header within a <table>, which has <tr> consisting of <td>s 47.2 To add the gravatar to individual posts, you also wrap the posts inside <table>, <tr>, <td>

+48. We create *_posts.html*, which is a sub-template and put our post in it as a table from the step 47 48.1 We will reference it in the *user.html* using the `{% include "_posts.html" %}` clause 48.2 The _ prefix is just a naming convention to help us recognize which template files are sub-templates.
+________

+49. Inside the **User** class, we add two columns
+    49.1 `about_me` so users can add descriptions to their profile 49.2 `last_seen`, to show when the user was on the site last time

+50. Every time the database is modified it is necessary to generate a database migration.
+    50.1 We do _flask db migrate -m "comment"_ to migrate 50.2 Then _flask db upgrade_ to apply the changes to our `app.db`
+    50.3 Any users that were in the database are still there, the migration framework surgically applies the changes in the migration script without destroying any data.